-- Discuss any known trends and uncertainties that you reasonably expect to materially impact your operating results, such as your declines in consumer revenue, so that investors can better assess the extent to which past results are indicative of future results. - Please expand your discussion of your results of operations to describe any known trends or uncertainties that have had or that the company's management reasonably expects will have a material impact on revenues or loss from operations.
+- Discuss any known trends and uncertainties that you reasonably expect to materially impact your operating results, such as your declines in consumer revenue, so that investors can better assess the extent to which past results are indicative of future results. - Please revise your disclosure in your MD&A to describe with greater specificity and quantify the impact of COVID-19 on your operations, as well as update your disclosure regarding known trends and uncertainties that have had or likely will have a material impact on your business and results of operations as a result of COVID-19.
+In this regard, we note the content of Note 16, Subsequent Events, on page F-35.
+Please refer to CF Disclosure Guidance: Topic No. 9 for further guidance. - Please expand your discussion of your results of operations to describe any known trends or uncertainties that have had or that the company's management reasonably expects will have a material impact on revenues or loss from operations.
 For example, in light of your dependence on your two largest customers, please discuss and analyze all known trends and uncertainties resulting from your dependence on these customers for substantially all of your revenues.
 If applicable, discuss to what extent management intends to rely upon these two customers for future revenue growth.